breki/demeton/pomodoro-Demeton.md

+﻿- handle errors in reading PNG tiles
+    - write its file name

+## Thu 21.11.
-﻿- write the size of the total raster and tiles needed before starting generating them
+- `shade` command now writes the size of the total raster and tiles needed before starting generating them.

 ## Wed 20.11.
 - Improved logging if tile fetching code.